 The throughput of the model in GPU is much less than in an ASIC =/TPU.
 That is why if we apply the same model compression on ASIC architectures (such as RAM/CPU) and on GPU, we'll probably reach the maximum speedup effect on ASIC, and a lesser impact on latency on GPU.

 A decent latency improvement via model compression can also be achieved on other hardware, such as FPGA, ARM CPU or even microcontrollers (MCUs), particularly by enabling a model or multiple model to fit on-chip memory and minimize the cost of data movement for inference.

 In theory, the ideal solution is to be able to compress the large deep learning model directly on the edge device.
 In practice, deep learning model compression is still a *costly* operation and requires sufficient size, computational resources, and time.
 Thus, most of the software-based and hardware-based compression techniques today are performed on the cloud computing resources and deployed on the edge device post-compression.

 Going forward, on-device compression is a really important research problem.
-The current research works are very nascent and there is a lot of scope of solving some fundamental and challenging problems in this space.
+The current research works are very nascent and there is a lot of scope for solving some fundamental and challenging problems in this space.

 That's all for now!
 We hope you enjoyed reading this article and found it useful.
 Would you like us to cover any other topics related to DNN model optimization?
 Let us know by leaving a comment below.
 Thank you!